Nirmal Purja: Ascents of eight-thousanders

-Research published in 2022 could only verify three climbers, including Purja, (the other two being Ed Viesturs and Veikka Gustafsson), to have stood on the true geographical summit of all 14 eight-thousanders.
-The researchers noted that during Project 14/7, Purja had stopped at the rocky fore summit of Dhaulagiri, and also at the ridge point on Manaslu.
-However, they noted that Purja had corrected this in autumn 2021 when he went to the true summits of both mountains.
+Research published in 2022 could only verify three climbers – Purja, Ed Viesturs, and Veikka Gustafsson – as having stood on the true geographical summit of all 14 eight‑thousanders.
+The researchers noted that during Project 14/7, Purja had stopped at the rocky fore summit of Dhaulagiri and at the ridge point on Manaslu.
+They also noted that he corrected this in autumn 2021 when he reached the true summits of both mountains.

-The following table lists all of Purja's ascents of eight-thousander peaks:
+The following table lists all of Purja's ascents of eight‑thousander peaks: